 Finally, what about the bill?
 I’m not talking about paying for the device, but the service.
-For BYOD policies, the employee is likely providing the device and has a cell service plan in place as well.
+For BYOD policies, the employee is using their own device and has a cell service plan in place as well.
 Should you cover part, or all, of the employee’s data plan?
 This will likely come down to your budget and the nature of the employment market you operate within—it might be worthwhile to pay for a few perks if it means keeping your staff around.

-Some other things to consider addressing in you device policy:
+Some other things to consider addressing in your device policy:

-- Phone and laptop encryption, a strong password policy, and two-factor authentication wherever possible
+- Encrypt your phone and laptop if they aren’t encrypted by default, enforce a strong password policy and two-factor authentication wherever possible

 - Back-up data to Clio, OneDrive, or another cloud-computing solution—and preferably on a secure, company-owned account